Flemington Bridge railway station: History

 In 1886, permanent station buildings were erected at the station, with timber stairs leading to Boundary and Mount Alexander Roads.

 In 1891, the Parliamentary Standing Committee on Railways recommended the construction of a spur line from Flemington Bridge to Pascoe Vale, to relieve crowding on the Essendon line at peak times, as well as providing a shorter alternative route to the city, following the route of what is now CityLink.
 The committee estimated the single track line would cost £93,000 to build, but recommended that only £30,000 be spent, with the remainder to be made up by donated land.
 However, the proposal was not taken up by government.

-In 1944, the current station buildings, with asbestos cement roofs, was provided and, at the same time, the stairs were replaced by asphalted ramps.
+In 1944, the current station buildings, with asbestos cement roofs, were provided and, at the same time, the stairs were replaced by asphalted ramps.

-During the construction of CityLink in 1997, a temporary crossover was provided near the Mount Alexander Road bridge, to allow Upfield line trains to terminate, with passengers shuttled by bus to Newmarket to continue their journey.
-This was to allow construction of the elevated road between Flemington Bridge and North Melbourne.
+In 1997, to allow construction of an elevated section of CityLink between Flemington Bridge and North Melbourne, a temporary crossover was provided near the Mount Alexander Road bridge, to allow Upfield line trains to terminate, and passengers were shuttled by bus to Newmarket station to continue their journey.

 Platforms and services

-Flemington Bridge has two side platforms.
-It is serviced by Metro Trains' Upfield line services.
+Flemington Bridge has two side platforms and is served by Upfield line trains.